-Available pipelines:

-Name Description
+''' Name Description

-from-distribution from-sources-complete benchmark-only from-sources-skip-build Downloads an Elasticsearch distribution, provisions it, runs a Builds and provisions Elasticsearch, runs a benchmark and report Assumes an already running Elasticsearch instance, runs a benchmark are Provisions Elasticsearch (skips the build), runs a benchmark are ts results. mark and repo
+from-distribution Downloads an Elasticsearch distribution, provisions it, runs, a benchmark and reports results.

+from-sources-complete Builds and provisions Elasticsearch, runs a benchmark and, reports results.

+benchmark-only Assumes an already running Elasticsearch instance, runs a, benchmark and reports results from-sources-skip-build Provisions Elasticsearch (skips the build), runs a benchmark, and reports results. '''